Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 * Debugger must be usable!!!
 * line fit -> input: points - output: line - take care of special cases (link vertical line)
 * Hole-Filling -> see handwritten notes of 2015-12-13
-* Matrix::setStructureElement(T value, Point (where the reference point of the structureElement is placed) ...)
 * operators + += etc. see pic.h/cpp
 * use exceptions?
 * serialization of matrix